CaptainSpectacular/quantified-self-js-be/README.md

 # README

-A backend for quantified-self-fe written in Rails.
+A backend for quantified-self-fe written in JavaScript.

 # Setup
 >Clone this repository